litestar-org/polyfactory/README.md

 ```

 Any `kwargs` you pass to `.build`, `.batch` or any of the [persistence methods](#persistence), will take precedence over
-whatever defaults are defined on the factory class.
+whatever defaults are defined on the factory class itself.

-### Nested Models and Complex Typings
+### Nested Models and Complex types

 The automatic generation of mock data works for all types supported by pydantic, as well as nested classes that derive
-from `BaseModel` (including for 3rd party libraries) and complex custom typings.
-Lets look at another example:
+from `BaseModel` (including for 3rd party libraries) and complex types.
+Let's look at another example:

 ```python
 from datetime import date, datetime